mintturonn/voting_patterns_vaccines/README.md

 - Figure 4
 - Supplement figure S3

-The online data are continuously udpated and the code needs to be added for additional months of data
+The online data are continuously updated.
+The code needs to be amended to accomodate for additional months of data